BlackScorp/LazyBeforeAfterServiceProvider/README.md

 # LazyBeforeAfterServiceProvier
-A service Provider for Silex to call before/after methods automaticly
+A service Provider for [asd]Silex to call before/after methods automatically